rubyaustralia/roro/2018/201804-rorosyd.md

 read more here **https://www.ruby-lang.org/**

 ^
-On the 28th of March several versions of Ruby were updated to fix bugs and some security issues.
+On the 28th of March several versions of Ruby were updated to fix bugs and security issues.
 Again you can read more on the ruby page.

 ---